EmulatorJS/EmulatorJS/README.md

 Example page: https://coldcast.org/games/1/Super-Mario-Bros

 <p>demo: <a href='https://ethanaobrien.github.io/emulatorjs/'>https://ethanaobrien.github.io/emulatorjs/</a></p>
-EMULATOR JS PEOPLE - If you want to talk to me about taking this down, you can email me at ethan.a.obrien@gmail.com

 <h1>Where did I get this?</h1>
 <p>So I found this website called <a href='https://www.emulatorjs.com/'>emulatorjs</a> and I went into inspect and downloaded the resources.
 I removed the ad server, and made everything work within your own domain.</p>